Smoke Detectors and Americium

 The element americium (atomic number 95) was discovered in 1945 during the Manhattan Project in USA.
 The first sample of americium was produced by bombarding plutonium with neutrons in a nuclear reactor at the University of Chicagoa.

-Americium (in combination with beryllium) is also used as a neutron source in non-destructive testing of machinery and equipment, and as a thickness gauge in the glass industry.
-However, its most common application is as an ionisation source in smoke detectors, and most of the several kilograms of americium made each year is used in this way.
+The most common application of americium is of the Am-241 isotope as an ionisation source in smoke detectors, and most of the several kilograms of americium recovered each year is used in this way at present.

 Operation of smoke detectors